hyvor/dev/README.md

 - Code
   - Each component has a Dockerfile that builds the development environment with all the required dependencies.
-  - They also have a `compose.yaml` file that configures `composer watch` to automatically sync your code changes to the container.
+  - They also have a `compose.yaml` file that sets up the containers, sometimes with additional services like Redis, etc.
-  - Everything runs in Docker containers, so you don't need to install anything on your local machine.
+  - Everything runs in Docker containers, so you don't need to install anything on your local machine (except for basic requirements)
 - Domains
   - Traefik listens to port 80 and 443 on your local machine.
   - It routes requests to the correct service based on Docker labels using auto discovery.